aa1reXo/memorychain/README.md

 **MemoryChain** is a prototype for visual voice memory.
 It allows users to:
 - Upload audio files
 - Transcribe them using Whisper
-- Summarize with GPT-3.5
+- Summarize with DeepSeek LLM via HuggingFace
 - Store and visualize memories on an interactive timeline

 ## 🚀 Features
 - 📤 Audio upload (.wav/.mp3)
 - 🧠 Whisper-based transcription
-- ✨ GPT summarization
+- ✨ Summarization using DeepSeek via Hugging Face API
 - 📊 Interactive timeline using Plotly

 ## 🛠 Requirements